What Your Free SEO Audit Results Actually Mean

 - When Search Console data suggests low CTR or buried rankings

 Finally, use the free SEO audit as the first pass, not the final answer.
 It should help you see patterns quickly, then move into deeper review of page intent, internal linking, and conversion friction.
 That is where the biggest gains usually sit.
+When you are ready to go deeper, my technical SEO audit checklist walks through what a thorough review actually covers.

-More from the blog
+More from the journal.